Randomly Weighted $d-$complexes: Minimal Spanning Acycles and Persistence Diagrams: Preliminaries

 Our definition is used implicitly in ~\cite{zomorodian2005computing}, which first identified the algebraic decomposition as a consequence of the structure theorem of finitely generated modules over a principle ideal domain.
 This applies in this setting since the homology groups of finite simplicial complexes are always finitely generated.
 Therefore, we could have equivalently defined the diagram using the decomposition directly as done in Corollary 3.1 in ~\cite{zomorodian2005computing}, as the modified Smith Normal Form of the boundary operator~\cite{skraba2013persistence}.
 We believe that our definition is more accessible to a non-algebraic audience and is included for completeness.
-But more important for us are birth and death times defined below. \begin{definition} The \emph{death times} (respectively \emph{birth times}) of the filtration associated with $(\K, w)$ are equal to the multiset of $y$-coordinates ($x$-coordinates) of points in $\Dgm(\K, w)$. \end{definition} We shall now discuss the notion of negative and positive faces which are vital tools for our proofs.
-We begin with an application of the Mayer-Vietoris exact sequences for complexes. \begin{lemma}(\cite[Section 3]{delfinado1993incremental}) Let $\K$ be a simplicial complex on vertex set $V$ and $\sigma \subset V$ be a set of cardinality $d + 1$ in $V$ for some $d \geq 0.$ Further, assume that $\sigma \notin \K$ but $\partial \sigma \in C_{d-1}(\K)$.
-Then $\beta_j(\K \cup \sigma) = \beta_j(\K)$ for all $j \notin \{d - 1, d\}.$ Further, one and only one of the following two statements hold: \begin{enumerate} \item $\beta_{d-1}(\K \cup \sigma) = \beta_{d-1}(\K) -1$. \item $\beta_d(\K \cup \sigma) = \beta_d(\K) + 1$. \end{enumerate} \end{lemma}
+But more important for us are birth and death times defined below. \begin{definition} The \emph{death times} (respectively \emph{birth times}) of the filtration associated with $(\K, w)$ are equal to the multiset of $y$-coordinates ($x$-coordinates) of points in $\Dgm(\K, w)$. \end{definition} We now discuss the notion of negative and positive faces which are vital to our proofs. \begin{lemma}(\cite[Section 3]{delfinado1993incremental}) Let $\K$ be a simplicial complex on vertex set $V$ and $\sigma \subset V$ be a set of cardinality $d + 1$ in $V$ for some $d \geq 0.$ Additionally, assume that $\sigma \notin \K$ but $\partial \sigma \in C_{d-1}(\K)$.
+Then, $\beta_j(\K \cup \sigma) = \beta_j(\K)$ for all $j \notin \{d - 1, d\}.$ Further, one and only one of the following two statements hold: \begin{enumerate} \item $\beta_{d-1}(\K \cup \sigma) = \beta_{d-1}(\K) -1$ and $\beta_{d}(\K \cup \sigma) = \beta_d(\K).$ \item $\beta_d(\K \cup \sigma) = \beta_d(\K) + 1$ and $\beta_{d - 1}(\K \cup \sigma) = \beta_{d - 1}(\K).$ \end{enumerate} \end{lemma}

 From the definition of the cycle and boundary spaces, the above two numbered statements can be interpreted equivalently in the following manner which shall be useful for us: